Department of Physics

 February 2023: The Physics of Living Systems Group moved to new space in Building 4!

-October, 2022: Congratulations to Jiliang and team for their paper in Science!
-This paper had a perspective.
+October, 2022: Congratulations to Jiliang and team for their paper in Science (also see perspective).

 October, 2020: Gabriel Popkin wrote an article covering our work in Quanta Magazine.